demetriusford/drive-by-download/README.md

 # dbd.py (drive-by-download)

 Generate a post exploit script to download an arbitrary file using HTML5's Blob object (https://developer.mozilla.org/en-US/docs/Web/API/Blob).
+Use this to demonstrate *meaningful* XSS attack vectors instead of ```alert(1)```.

 # install